DeRi-Bot: Learning to Collaboratively Manipulate Rigid Objects via Deformable Objects: Experiments

 \subsection{Sim-world Generalization Experiment}

 Our dataset and standard evaluation are conducted in the dual-robot setup as shown in Fig.~\ref{fig:dual-exp}.
-To evaluate the generalization ability of the DeRi-Bot, we built a quad-robot environment to manipulate ropes to move the attached rigid object.
+To evaluate the generalization ability of the DeRi-Bot, we built a quad-robot environment to perform the same task.
 In these settings, we also report dual robot performance by disabling the two robots and keeping the robots on the left and right sides of the arena.
 According to the quantitative result, our conclusion is twofold.
 Firstly, DeRi-Bot can generalize to multiagent setups as expected without any retraining.
-This is due to our decoupling strategy and spatially aligning and rotating the network's input maps such that the robot is always residing on the top side of them during prediction.

 Secondly, Table~\ref{tb2} indicates the results are much better than the performance in a dual-robot setup.
 It aligns the intuition as more robots at different positions provide more moving directions.
 For example, Fig.~\ref{fig:quad-exp} shows vertical movements, which in the dual-robot case won't be possible, leading to more interaction steps to reach the target.
 It is also worth noting that in Fig.~\ref{fig:quad-exp}, action 6 does not affect the object's position, but action 7 moves it closer to the target.
 This is because the object's position after action 5 is almost perfect, so in action 6, the generated action yield no movement.
 However, in the next attempt, i.e., in action 7, CPN determined a sampled action could further minimize the offset, so the framework had the right robot to execute that command.
 This case strongly necessitates the CPN-supported sampling module to achieve the targets with minimum errors.